Overall Policies

 - Abstract

 The abstract is a self-contained paragraph that summarizes the entire study; its purposes, methods, results, interpretations.
 The abstract of a research article seems first but it is often best to write this at last.
 The author would enclose an abstract containing approximately 250 words.
 It should deliver a concise summary of the objectives, methodology (including the species studied), key results, and major conclusions of the study.
 It should be written in complete sentences without subheadings.
-The abstract must be written in the English language.

 - Keywords